thebravoman/google-closure-compiler-presentation/Google closure compiler.md

 <a id="example-1-from-is"></a>
 ## Example 1 from IS

-I have not idea what this code does and what is the original code.
+I have no idea what this code does and what is the original code.

 ```javascript
     function Sa(b) {